AshleyFeijoo/Bamazon_SQL/README.md

 * The Manager view gives a unqiue set of commands to store managers for viewing and updating inventory.

-* The supervisor view ***NOT YET IMPLIMENTED*** The supervisor View will allow supervisors to view product sales and profits.
+* ***NOT YET IMPLEMENTED*** The supervisor view The supervisor View will allow supervisors to view product sales and profits.

 * When a product is purchased, the order will "process" and remove the quantity bought form the storefront database.

+* All customer and manager input is logged in log files.

 ***